Understanding Instagram's Analytics Platform: Insights.

 Instagram is constantly updating its ability to share insights with you so that you can continue to utilize the platform to it's fullest ability.
 Some third-party platforms can give you more analytical information about your audience and account, but this is a really good start, especially if you're knew to setting goals and tracking what does/doesn't work on this social platform.

-If you're just getting started with Instagram for business, check out our post on beginner best practices.
+If you're just getting started with Instagram for business, check out our FREE GUIDE: 10 Days of Social Media Posts.

-Anymore Instagram questions??
-We'd love to hear about them!
+Any more Instagram questions??
+We'd love to hear them!